 Subd.
 11. Permanent school fund reporting.
 The commissioner shall biannually report to the Permanent School Fund Advisory Committee and the legislature on the management of the permanent school trust fund that shows how the commissioner the amount of the permanent school fund transfer and information about the investment of the permanent school fund provided by the State Board of Investment.
-The State Board of return of the permanent school trust fund.
+The State Board of Investment shall provide information about how they maximized the long-term economic return of the permanent school trust fund.